 3D Art

 EYFS Year 2 Year 3 Year 4 Year 5 Year 6

-Expected Use a range of 3d items for a creative purpose Cut materials accurately and with purpose Safely use and explore a variety of materials, tools and techniques, experimenting with colour, design, texture, form and function Year 1 Enjoy a range of malleable media such as clay, papier-mâché or salt dough.
-Cut shapes using scissors and other modelling tools.
-Understand that different media can be combined to create new effects.
-Construct with a purpose in mind, using a variety of resources.
-Select tools and techniques needed to shape, assemble and join materials they are using.
-Experiment with different malleable media.
+• Cut scisso model of technic shape range of 3d for a creative ose naterials ately and with ose y use and explore ety of materials, and techniques, rimenting with rr, design, re, form and ion Year 1 Y • Experiment with different malleable media.
 Manipulate malleable materials in a variety of ways including rolling, pinching and kneading.
 Apply simple decoration techniques: impressed, painted and applied.
 Shape and model materials for a purpose.
-Use tools and equipment safely and in the correct way.
-Use clay, Modroc or other malleable material to create an imaginary or realistic form e.g. a pot, structure or figure.
+Use tools and equipment safely and in the correct way. • Use clay, Modroc or other malleable material to create an imaginary or realistic form e.g. a pot, structure or figure.
 Explore carving as a form of 3D art.
 Demonstrate experience in surface patterns and textures and use them when appropriate.
 Start to consider shaping and modelling materials for the users need.
-Join two parts successfully.
+Develop an increasing awareness to use tools and equipment safely and in the correct way. • • • Join two parts successfully.
 Continue to explore carving as a form of 3D art.
 Produce more intricate surface patterns and textures and use them when appropriate.
 Construct a simple base for extending and modelling other shapes, applying this to the need of the user.
 Learn to safely select the tools needed to secure work to continue at a later date.
-Work in a safe, organised way, caring for equipment.
-Make a slip to join two pieces of clay.
+Work in a safe, organised way, caring for equipment. • Make a slip to join two pieces of clay.
 Gain more experience in carving as a form of 3D art.
 Decorate, coil and produce maquettes confidently.
 Model over an armature (newspaper frame for Modroc).
 Use language appropriate to skill and technique, commenting on the effectiveness of multiple tools.
-Produce larger ware using pinch, slab and coil techniques.
-Use recycled, natural and manmade materials to create sculptures, confidently and successfully joining.
+Produce larger ware using pinch, slab and coil techniques. • Use recycled, natural and manmade materials to create sculptures, confidently and successfully joining.
 Develop confidence in carving a simple form.
 Develop understanding of different ways of finishing work.
+Show experience in combining pinch, slab and coil.